drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Potent Inhibitor of the EGF-R Protein Kinase
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-The following 4-anilino-quinazoline is a potent inhibitor of the EGF-R protein kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/potent-inhibitor-egf-r-protein-kinase-955e1c85'><i class='fa fa-play' aria-hidden='true'></i></button>The following 4-anilino-quinazoline is a potent inhibitor of the EGF-R protein kinase.
 In the following pages we describe how structure-activity relationship analyses make it possible to pinpoint the molecular determinants that are responsible for the biological activity of this molecule.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.